 \subsection{Gate-Level Fault Injection}

-We characterize permanent \textit{stuck-at} faults on each possible fault site.
+This step characterizes permanent \textit{stuck-at} faults on each possible fault site in a targeted unit.
 Exhaustive gate-level fault injection campaigns are essential to determine if a fault is activated, propagated, and how it possibly manifests as an error at the output of the evaluated component.
 The simulation complexity would explode if we consider all possible stimuli combinations for each fault characterization.
 Therefore, as mentioned in the previous step, we select as stimuli the individual instructions \textit{(patterns)} extracted from representative workloads.

-The effect of a permanent fault can manifest in any point in time, depending on the stimuli.
-Thus, we exhaustively evaluate the activation and propagation of every individual hardware fault till the complete instruction execution for then changing the input stimuli.
-To track the propagation of any possible effect on the outputs of the unit, we compare the golden instruction profile with the current faulty operation.
+The effect of a permanent fault can manifest at any point in time, depending on the instructions (\textit{stimuli}).
+Thus, we exhaustively evaluate the individual execution of every instruction and the activation and propagation of each individual fault.
+To track the propagation of any possible effect on the outputs of the unit, we verify the fault propagation after the execution of the instruction by comparing the golden instruction profile with the current faulty operation.
 Then, we collect the observed effects and the exciting pattern (instruction information), which later serve to identify and correlate the fault model with the corrupted instruction.
-It is worth noting that we track the execution of the complete instruction across the GPU architecture to guarantee the identification of any possible fault propagation, so allowing the characterization of masking, hanging, and latent (inactive) fault effects.
+It is worth noting that we track the execution of the complete instruction across the GPU architecture to guarantee the identification of any possible fault propagation, so allowing the characterization of masking, hanging, and latent (inactive) effects.